rdococ/tinytalk/readme.md

 * An object is a set of methods.
 * You can send a message to an object, which runs the matching method.
 * Objects can decorate other objects to copy their methods.
-* You can use variables to name intermediary values.
+* You can use variables to store intermediary values.
+* Variables are hoisted to the top of the method but their values aren't assigned until the definition is reached.

 ## Utilities